The Black-Faced Sheep

 You were not brave like the rooster.”

-1. Enjambment: Enjambment, the continuation of a sentence or phrase from one line to the next without punctuation, is a key feature of Hall’s style.
-This creates a sense of momentum and mimics the flow of time.
-For example:
+Enjambment, the continuation of a sentence or phrase from one line to the next without punctuation, is a key feature of Hall’s style.
+This creates a sense of momentum, mimicking the natural flow of thought or the relentless passage of time, drawing the reader forward:

 “Yet none of the others looked like a lump of granite